mrocklin/thesis/computations.md

 [X*Y]
 ~~~~~~~~~~~~~

 We now want to take the result `X*Y` and add it again to `Y`.
 This can be done with a vector addition, accomplished by the routine `AXPY`.
-Notice that computations can take compound expressions as inputs
+Notice that computations can take compound expressions like `X*Y` as inputs

 ~~~~~~~~~~~~~Python
 >>> axpy = AXPY(5, X*Y, Y)